1a. Can I put the Hi-Speed logo on the underside of the overmold of the "A" connector?

 A: The USB-IF does not allow the logo to be on the overmold of either the "A" or "B" connector of a cable assembly.
 The standard USB trident must be on the top of both plug overmolds as described in chapter 6 of the USB 2.0 specification.
 Any cable assembly found with the hi-speed logo on the plug overmold will be deemed non-compliant.

 1b.
-Where can I put the new hi-speed logo on a cable assembly?
+Where can I put the Hi-Speed logo on a cable assembly?

 A: If you wish you may affix a tag to your cable assembly with the logo on one side and your corporate contact information on the other side.
 In this manner one could easily see if a cable assembly has passed compliance testing and where they could go for help if there were any customer support issues with the cable assembly.

 2. I would like to ship a non-captive cable with my product.
 What cable assemblies may I use?